anairsoft/stancal/.github/CONTRIBUTING.md

             { "lang": "fr", "value": "" }  // Link to product documentation, French
         ],
         "pictures": [
-            "", // Provide the links to at least 1 and up to 3 pictures of the product "", // Second picture
+            "", // Provide the links to at least 1 and ideally 3 pictures of the product "", // Second picture
             ""  // Third picture
         ]